 Express Entry allows Immigration, Refugees and Citizenship Canada (IRCC) to invite eligible candidates to make an application for permanent residence.

-These candidates have all made a formal ‘Expression of Interest’ in settling in Canada.
-They create an online Express Entry profile and enter the Express Entry pool, where they are given a score and ranked under the Comprehensive Ranking System (CRS) based on the personal information they provided.
+These candidates have all made a formal ‘Expression of Interest’ to settle in Canada by creating an online Express Entry profile.
+Eligible candidates have their profiles accepted to the Express Entry pool where they are given a score and ranked under the Comprehensive Ranking System (CRS) based on the personal information they provided.

 In addition to the Federal Skilled Trades Class, the pool contains candidates under the Federal Skilled Worker Class (FSWC) and Canadian Experience Class (CEC).
 IRCC then invites candidates to apply during its Express Entry draws from the pool.
 IRCC processes the vast majority of applications within six months.